“That's a drag.”

 You're talking to your friend on the phone.
 He tells you that he lost his wallet.
-You can imagine how annoying and difficult that is.
-You say:
+You can imagine how annoying and difficult that is, so you say this, sympathetically.

 That's a drag.

 "That's a drag" means "That's too bad" or "That sucks".
 You say these expressions when someone tells you about bad things that have happened to them.

 You can use "That's a drag" to talk about situations that are kind of bad, but not too horrible.
 For example, here are some situations where "That's a drag" is a good response: